ovidiuch/jobs-done/README.md

 ## Motivation

-This app is built on Cal Newport's **showdown ritual** concept from his book Deep Work.
+This app is built on Cal Newport's **shutdown ritual** concept from his book Deep Work.

 The need for a shutdown ritual comes from the following (oversimplified) reasoning: